meilisearch/cloud-scripts/scripts/version updates/README.md

 ⚠️ You may lose your data using this script, if you have no easy way to re-index it, we suggest manually [creating you own dump](https://docs.meilisearch.com/reference/features/dumps.html#creating-a-dump).

-To launch the script you should open the server using ssh and run the following command:
+To launch the script you should open the server using SSH and run the following command:

 ```bash
 sh update_meilisearch_version meilisearch_version
 ```
-- meilisearch_version: The version should update to formated like this: `vX.X.X`
+- `meilisearch_version`: the MeiliSearch version formatted like this: `vX.X.X`
-  - example: `v.0.22.0`

 ### Example: